dennishilgert/data-warehouse-proj/README.md

 Atfer MinIO has been deployed to the Kubernetes cluster, login to the MinIO console and create a bucket named `weather-data`.

+Important: You need to replace the API_KEY in the file `fetch_and_store.py` manually with the key provided in the project submission.

 The data-collection can be startet with the command `python3 fetch_and_store.py`.
 The script will collect the weather data for defined cities in a specific interval.